 - Select the Save button when finished.

-Also, spousal relationships can be set in many different ways.
-From Manage on the main menu, select Configuration and on the General tab, in the bottom right hand corner of the screen, you will see the Spouse Designation section.
-Here you can choose which options you would like to use in your database to recognize spousal relationships.
+Spousal relationships can be set in many different ways.
+From the Manage > Configuration > General menu, in the bottom right hand corner of the screen, you will see the Spouse Designation section.
+Here you can choose which relationships you would like to use in your database to recognize spousal relationships.

-TIP: The Advanced Query Wizard will recognize only the selections you enter into the right hand panel, Selected Spouse Values.
+NOTE: The Advanced Query Wizard will recognize only the selections you enter into the right hand panel, Selected Spouse Values.
 Therefore, you will want to leave Deceased Spouse in the Available Spouse Values on the left panel.
 This will avoid getting deceased spouses in query results.